moxiecode/moxie/README.md

 Make sure that version suffix (v4.x) corresponds to actual .NET Framework version and physical folder where `msbuild` executable resides.
 Again be **warned**, that this will set the system PATH **for current session only**, in order to set it forever, check documentation specific to your platform.

-Once you have `msbuild.exe` in the system PATH you can run `jake mkxap` and two Silverlight components will be compiled to `bin/silverlight` directory: `Moxie.plus.xap`, a version with image manipulation logic compiled in and much smaller `Moxie.xap` - without it.
+Once you have `msbuild.exe` in the system PATH you can run `jake mkxap` and two Silverlight components will be compiled to `bin/silverlight` directory: `Moxie.xap`, a version with image manipulation logic compiled in and much smaller `Moxie.min.xap` - without it.

 <a name="generate-docs" />
 #### Generate API Documentation